Distributed Multisensor ISAC: MS ISAC Access and Estimation

 Of course, the way and the criteria to adapt and coordinate may be somewhat different for \gls{isac}, but with 5G NR the ``toolbox'' to implement the variety of adaptation schemes is already there and will be further developed with 6G using powerful methods of \gls{ai} leveraged by high-performant computational instances distributed in the access network.

 The \gls{isac} sensing \glspl{kpi} are not yet well defined.
-On the one hand, as with any radar, the fundamental KPIs are related to localization accuracy and resolution in terms of the number of dynamic targets that ca be resolved and tracked in a certain area.
-More specifically, this includes also resolvable parameter dimensions like range, Doppler and direction, target acquisition time, coverage and range.
-Many of the KPI parameters are statistical in nature, such as detection rate, probability of false alarm or missing targets, probability of true tracks and false tracks.
+On the one hand, as with any radar, the fundamental \glspl{kpi} are related to localization accuracy and resolution in terms of the number of dynamic targets that can be resolved and tracked in a certain area.
+More specifically, this also includes resolvable parameter dimensions such as range, Doppler and direction, target acquisition time, and coverage.
+Many of the \gls{kpi} parameters are statistical in nature, such as detection rate, probability of false alarm or missing targets, probability of true tracks and false tracks.
 Others refer to the detection of target types and shapes.
-Still others refer to image quality or the ability to detect, analyze and evaluate complex scenarios.
+Still others refer to image quality or the ability to detect, analyze, and evaluate complex scenarios.
 Due to the largely ubiquitous availability of wireless sensors and the wide variety of assignable radio resources on the radio and network level, \gls{isac} has the potential to be a highly customizable radar sensor system that can meet various performance requirements.
 A comprehensive discussion of \gls{isac} \glspl{kpi} is beyond the scope of this paper.
-For parameter variance and resolution assessment, the classical parameter is the Cramer Rao lower bound which we apply also for waveform design.
-Some recent works~\cite{ref19,ref50} suggest mutual information (MI) as a common performance metric for the joint radar and communications system.
-However, there is still a lack of effort in defining new metrics for MIMO radar and MU-MIMO communications co-design problems.
+For parameter variance and resolution assessment, the classical parameter is the \gls{crb}, which we also apply for waveform design.
+Some recent works~\cite{ref19,ref50} suggest \gls{mi} as a common performance metric for the joint radar and communications system.
+However, there is still a lack of effort in defining new metrics for \gls{mimo} radar and \gls{mumimo} communications co-design problems.
 Joint optimization, which takes into account the balance between communication and sensing quality of service within the constraints of limited availability and economy of resources, appears to be uncharted territory—but is of great importance for resource scheduling at the network level.